tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 As a casual viewer, you may not know this name, but you should be privy to the fact that Team Spirit has some of the most savvy talent scouts of any esports org ever.
 For the past year and a half, this 17 year old Satanic kid has been donking fools in tier 2 tournaments left and right while on the Spirit academy team "Yellow Submarine."
 People were confident he was gonna be the next big thing.

 Satanic was briefly given a chance on the main Spirit roster earlier this year and PVISION were convinced enough by his performance that they had to seize the opportunity to bring him onto their team.
-Unfortunately, this meant Crystallis was given the boot pretty much immediately after their Bangkok win.
+Unfortunately, this meant Crystallis was given the boot pretty much immediately after their Bangkok win to make space.

 **How was their season?**